 Dr. William Adolphus Hughson was born in London, Ontario in 1845.
-He was the eldest of 6 boys born to Rev. Wentworth Hughson and the former Elizabeth Dobbyn.
+Dr. Hughson was the eldest of 6 boys born to Rev. Wentworth Hughson and the former Elizabeth Dobbyn.
 His father was a Methodist Minister and his siblings were; Francis Richard Hughson, John Benson Hughson, Oscar Hollis Hughson, Wentworth Oliver Hughson and James Alexander Hughson.

-Dr. Hughson graduated M.D. from The University of Toronto Faculty of Medicine in 1866.
-He set up his medical practice in Dresden.
-Dr. Hughson is listed in the 1869 Province of Ontario Gazetteer and Directory as practicing in Dresden.
+Dr. Hughson graduated M.D. from The University of Toronto Faculty of Medicine in 1866 and set up his medical practice in Dresden.
+Dr. Hughson was listed in the 1869 Province of Ontario Gazetteer and Directory as practicing in Dresden.

 Dr. Hughson attended the Hahnemann College of Medicine in Chicago and he studied homeopathic medicine.
 By 1874, Dr. Hughson and his family were living in Sacramento, California.
-His office is listed on the southwest corner of 4th and J.
+His office was listed on the southwest corner of 4th and J.

 In the 1880 City Directory, Dr. Hughson was listed as the President of the Board of Health.
 He was also the First Vice President of the California Homeopathic Medical Society in 1883.
 In the 3rd volumn of the California and Californians book, published in 1932 it makes reference that Dr. Hughson donated his time and expertise to the Sacramento Protestant Orphanage.
 Further it states that Dr. Hughson had one of the largest practices in the City of Sacramento and he was instrumental in the treatment of typhoid fever.

 By 1893, Dr. Hughson’s office was located at 1008 8th Street.
 His telephone number was 72.

 Dr. Hughson died on the 24th of April 1894.
 (Incidentally his father died in Delaware, Ontario just 3 days before Dr. Hughson.)
 Mrs. Hughson died in San Francisco on the 7th of August, 1931.
 At the time of her death, Mrs. Hughson resided at 1914 Twenty-Second Street in Sacramento.
-Dr. and Mrs. Hughson are buried at East Lawn Memorial Park in Sacramento, California.
+Dr. and Mrs. Hughson were buried at East Lawn Memorial Park in Sacramento, California.